A bill to guarantee coverage of certain women's preventive services under all health plans.

 Length: 5 pages

-This bill was introduced on May 4, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 4, 2017, in a previous session of Congress, but it did not receive a vote.

 May 4, 2017